Australia men's national soccer team: Media coverage

-Australian matches are broadcast by Paramount+ and on free-to-air by Network 10.
+Australian matches are broadcast by Paramount+ and on free-to-air by Network 10 until 2028, with the exception during the FIFA World Cup finals tournament matches that still aired live and free on SBS.

-Previous coverage has been provided by Fox Sports (2018–2021), Ten network on its 10 Bold channel, ABC, SBS until 2016 and Nine on its 9Go! channel (2016–2017).
+Previous coverage has been provided by Fox Sports until 2021.

 The national team has set multiple ratings records for both subscription and free-to-air television.
-Australia's final 2006 World Cup qualifying match against Uruguay was the highest rating program in SBS history with an audience of 3.4 million viewers, while a 2010 World Cup qualifying match against Uzbekistan set a record for the highest subscription television audience, with an average of 431,000 viewers.
-The 2015 Asian Cup Final against South Korea had a total reach of 5.3 million Australians overall.
+Australia's final 2006 FIFA World Cup qualifying match against Uruguay was the highest rating program in SBS history with an audience of 3.4 million viewers, while a 2010 World Cup qualifying match against Uzbekistan set a record for the highest subscription television audience, with an average of 431,000 viewers.
+The 2015 AFC Asian Cup final against South Korea had a total reach of 5.3 million Australians overall.

 Kit

+For the 2026 FIFA World Cup, the home shirt is mostly gold, with green accents including around the neck and underarm/sides.
+The logos and player numbers are also in green.
+The home shorts are a light to dark green gradient, with logos and numbers in gold.
+The home socks are white.
+The away kit is mostly blue-green with a gradient into coral at the shoulder level, and the logos and player numbers are white.
+The away shorts and socks are the same blue-green colour.
+There is also white ribbing on both home and away kits.

-As of 2025, the Socceroos kit is designed by Reko Rennie, a First Nations artist.
-The kit is used across all of Australia's national football teams, including the Matildas.
+The previous Socceroos kit from 2025 was designed by Reko Rennie, a First Nations artist.
+This kit is still used across Australia's other national football teams, including the Matildas.
 The home shirt is predominantly yellow and light green chevron patterning.
 The shorts are a solid dark green, along with the collar, side, and cuffs of the shirt.
 They are usually worn with white socks.
 The away kit is predominantly black, with a light green collar and cuffs on the shirt.
 It is also adorned with pink and green chevron patterning on its sides.

+Australia's jersey traditionally features the coat of arms of Australia over the left breast, however the fan replica versions show a slightly modified version with the Football Australia logo rather than the shield.

 Australia's first kit was sky blue with a maroon hoop on the socks, the colours representing the states of New South Wales and Queensland, a look that was reminiscent of the Australian national rugby league team's strips of the period.
 They wore the predominantly light blue kit until 1924 when they changed to green and gold, Australia's national colours.